 Hello everyone!
 My name is Jessica and you may already know me from my blog, Living La Vida Holoka.
 If not, it’s nice to meet you!
 I live in New Jersey with my husband and our one year old Cairn Terrier named Hunter.
 The always fabulous Angie is allowing me to take over her blog today.
 Since she is a fellow fur mama, I thought I would share an easy DIY project for dogs.

 If you’re familiar with my blog, then you know that I love to share a lot of recipes and DIY projects.
 I also share pet-friendly posts often.
 These posts might include a fun treat recipe for your dog that’s loaded with beneficial ingredients.
-Other times, I might share a few tips about being a first time first parent.
+Other times, I might share a few tips about being a first time pet parent, or if they seem a little anxious that you try getting them a comfy calming dog bed.
 But some of my favorite pet posts to share are DIY dog toys!
 Who doesn’t love to spoil their fur baby with a new toy?

 Hunter definitely has his share of dog toys!
 He used to be quite the destroyer when he was a little pup.
 As he gets older, he seems to be less of a fluff killer and more of a fluff lover.
 Sure, he’ll rough up certain toys, but he no longer seems to be ripping off limbs within the first few minutes!